Welcome to Log Buffer, the weekly news update of happenings in the database world.

-Welcome to Log Buffer, the weekly roundup of happenings in the database world.
-Lots to cover this week, so let’s get on with Log Buffer #204.
-Enjoy!
+Welcome to Log Buffer, the weekly round up of news and happenings in the database world.